Prof. Dr. Oliver Gürtler

 Main research topics

-Personnel economics, labor economics, organization theory
+Personnel economics, labor economics, organization economics

 CV